 At the end of your Madagascar adventure, we’ll drive you to the airport in plenty of time for your return flight to the UK (via Paris).

 Time to Start Planning?

-Please call us on 0203 019 3722 or complete the quick and easy form below.
+Please call us on 0203 019 3722 or simply send us an email.
 We look forward to arranging the perfect Madagascar adventure for you and our destination specialists will gladly refine and modify the proposal until you are 100% happy.

 Think of us as your private travel concierge, at no extra cost.
 With ATOL protection and 24/7 support whilst you're away.

 International callers should dial +44 203 019 3722